xapian/xapian/xapian-core/docs/facets.rst

     Xapian::MSet mset = enq.get_mset(0, 10, 10000);

-The ``10000`` in the call to ``get_mset()`` tells Xapian to check at least 10000 documents, so the MatchSpies will be passed at least 10000 documents to tally category information from (unless fewer than 10000 documents match the query, in which case it will see all of them).
-Setting this higher will make the counts exact, but Xapian will have to do more work for most queries so searches will be slower.
+The ``10000`` in the call to ``get_mset()`` tells Xapian to check at least 10000 documents, so the MatchSpy objects will be passed at least 10000 documents to tally facet information from (unless fewer than 10000 documents match the query, in which case they will see all of them).
+Setting this to ``db.get_doccount()`` will make the facet counts exact, but Xapian will have to do more work for most queries so searches will be slower.

-The ``spy`` objects now contain the category information.
+The ``spy`` objects now contain the facet information.
 You can find out how many documents they looked at by calling ``spy0.get_total()``.
 (All the spies will have looked at the same number of documents.)
 You can read the values from, say, ``spy0`` like this::